Blog Off-Topic

 Does she expect the magical fairies to show me?!
 I would have understood better if I had help looking out for what to expect from insurance ( eg deductibles, co-pays, how much you’d pay out of pocket for procedures, etc)

-How do you expect me to learn if you won’t teach me how I learn?
+How do you expect me to learn if you don’t teach me how I learn?
 I think learning differences can complicate employment.
 If I am taught how I can learn, it’s a breeze.
 If you don’t teach me how I can learn, I will struggle.

 I feel our differences get in the way